Skip to main content

 Mikhail Volkov

-Grafana is a de-facto one of the best observability visualization tools with various chart panels and many community plugins like Plotly.
-Still, no none of them can compare with Apache ECharts' flexibility.
+Grafana is without a doubt one of the best analytics and data visualization platforms, with a wide range of chart panels and a long list of community plugins like Plotly.
+Nonetheless, none of them can compete with the flexibility of Apache ECharts.

-Apache ECharts is a free, powerful charting and visualization library offering easy ways to add intuitive, interactive, and highly customizable charts.
-It is written in pure JavaScript and based on zrender.
+Apache ECharts is a free but powerful charting and visualization library that allows you to create intuitive, interactive, and highly customizable charts in a matter of minutes.
+It is written entirely in JavaScript and is based on the zrender library.

-The Apache ECharts visualization panel is a plugin for Grafana that allows you to incorporate the Apache ECharts library into your Grafana dashboard.
-The original plugin was developed for Grafana 6.3/7.0 and Apache ECharts library 4.9.0.
-It has not been maintained since then.
+Business Charts Panel is a plugin for Grafana that allows you to integrate the Apache ECharts library and its unlimited capabilities into your Grafana dashboard.
+The original plugin was developed for Grafana 6.3 and 7.0 and was based on Apache ECharts 4.9.0.
+It hasn't been updated since then.

-Volkov Labs adapted and updated it based on the latest Grafana 9 with Apache ECharts library 5.3.3, introducing new features like Monaco Code Editor and supporting SVG and Canvas renderer.
+Volkov Labs adapted and upgraded it based on the most recent Grafana 9 with the integration of Apache ECharts 5.3.3, which allowed adding new features such as Monaco Code Editor and support for SVG and Canvas renderers.

-The Apache ECharts visualization panel can be installed from the Grafana Catalog (Plugins Configuration menu).
-Alternatively, you can install it manually downloading from GitHub.
+You can install Business Charts Panel from the Grafana Plugins catalog (Plugins Configuration menu).
+Alternatively, you can set up it manually by downloading from GitHub.

 Apache ECharts

-The Apache ECharts visualization panel for Grafana is a bridge that has been missing and finally arrived.
-You can use the benefits of two great open-source products Grafana and Apache ECharts in one solution tailored to your needs.
+Business Charts Panel for Grafana is a much-anticipated bridge that has now become available.
+You can combine the top-notch advantages of two outstanding open-source solutions, Grafana and Apache ECharts, into a single solution tailored to your specific requirements.

 How to create modern dashboards in Grafana.